Skip to Content

 Traditionally, cross-stitch projects use this thread because two of the six strands of thread are used.

-perle cotton floss
+perle cotton embroidery thread

-Pearl Cotton Embroidery Floss
+Pearl Cotton Embroidery Thread

 The next type of thread is the pearl cotton thread.
-This thread and is made up of 2-ply thread twisted like a rope that is non-divisible.
+This thread is made up of 2-ply thread twisted like a rope that is non-divisible.
 It is made of cotton and comes in a variety of thicknesses (3, 5, 8, and 12).

 For more complicated embroidery stitches that are more intricate and decorative, this thread can be easier to use.
 (Sometimes with the 6 strand thread, it starts to unravel or one of the strands can get snagged.)